Sibasish11/JAVA150_Core/README.md

 ## Future Plans

-- Add unit tests for solutions to ensure correctness and robustness.
-- Implement mini-projects (e.g., Library Management System, Multithreaded Chat Application) to apply concepts holistically.
+- Implement mini-projects to apply concepts holistically.
 - Include performance benchmarks for algorithms (e.g., sorting, searching) to compare efficiency.
 - Expand documentation with detailed explanations of complex topics like reflection and concurrency.

 ## Acknowledgments

 This repository is inspired by the structured practice set from the Java Programming course syllabus.
 The questions are designed to align with the course objectives, ensuring a comprehensive learning experience.
-I would love to mention Trilochan Sir, who was pivotal in building and teaching core concepts in the simplest way possible.
+I would love to mention **Trilochan Sir**, who was pivotal in building and teaching core concepts in the simplest way possible.

 ## Contact

-For questions, suggestions, or contributions, please reach out via GitHub issues or contact me directly through my linkedin. www.linkedin.com/in/sibasish11
+For questions, suggestions, or contributions, please reach out via GitHub issues or contact me directly through my linkedin.

-*Last Updated: August 18, 2025*
+*Last Updated: September 15, 2025*